Hometown: Flint, MI

-Best Adjective to Describe You: Resolute
+Best Adjective to Describe You: Motivated

 In 20 words or less, what is the best thing about being part of this department?

 The diversity of subjects!
 Taking classes within an area of history that interests you makes the class even more fun.